Skip to content

 An absolutely-positioned overlay is rendered with one div per measured element.
 Each div is positioned at the exact {x, y, width, height} with the correct border radius.
 A CSS animation sweeps a gradient across each block.

-A ResizeObserver and MutationObserver watch for layout changes.
-When the container resizes or the DOM mutates, measurement is re-triggered on the next animation frame.
+A ResizeObserver, MutationObserver, and media load listener watch for layout changes.
+When the container resizes, the DOM mutates, or an image/video finishes loading, measurement is re-triggered on the next animation frame.
+This means images without explicit width/height attributes are picked up automatically once they load.

 When loading is removed, the overlay is destroyed.
 The invisible styles are removed and real content appears.